johan-open-future/puppet-vagrant/README.markdown

 One can install different vagrant plugins, and or multiple vagrant files in some of your users home directories  to provide a per user suited vagrant environment.

+Site specific supported vagrant can be defined using your hiera setup.
+A list of available vagrant files can be found [here]

 ##Setup